Delhi Queer Pride Parade: 2010

 The third Delhi Queer Pride was held on 28 November 2010.
-More than 3500 people came forward to participate at the Third Queer Pride Parade on the streets of Delhi on Sunday afternoon.
-That's not all, this time around the parade was also attended by grandparents and family members of the LGBT community, who had come out to support and celebrate the cause that their loved ones stood for.
+More than 3500 people attended, including grandparents and family members of the LGBT community.
 This pride parade was a celebration on the account of the repealing of section 377 on the 2nd of July 2009, on account of the public interest litigations (PIL) files by Naaz Foundation.

 2011

 The fourth Delhi Queer Pride was held on 27 November 2011.
 The march ended in Jantar Mantar with a reading of the "Charter of Demands for LGBT Rights" and a two-minute silence for those who died in the recent Nand Nagri fire tragedy.

 2012

 The fifth Delhi Queer Pride was held on 25 November 2012, followed by a picnic near India Gate.
 The theme for this march was Gender Variance and Identity and Expression.

 2013

 The sixth Delhi Queer Pride was held on 24 November 2013.
 Around 700 people marched from Barakhamba Road to Jantar Mantar.

-Many articles were published featuring the organiser, Mr. Mohnish Malhotra.
+Many articles were published featuring the organiser, Mohnish Malhotra.